-Performance outcomes Acceptable outcomes

-Where on a developable lot or creating developable le lots

-Lot size and design

-PO1 No acceptable outcome provided.

-Reconfiguring a lot does not result in additional lots.

-Boundary realignment

-Boundary realignments do not result in the: a. fragmentation or alienation of the land or result in the loss of land for future urban purposes; b. delay the use of the land for urban purposes; c. existing land uses on-site becoming non-compliant due to: i. lot size; ii. parking requirements; iii. servicing; iv. dependant elements of an existing or approved land use being separately titled.
-Note - Examples may include but are not limited to: a.
-Where a Dwelling house (22) includes a secondary dwelling or associated outbuildings, they cannot be separately titled as they are dependent on the Dwelling house (22) use.
-No acceptable outcome provided.
+Per formance outcomes Examples that achieve aspects of the Performance Outcomes Wh ere on a developable lot or creating developab ole lots Lot size and design РО 1 No example provided.
+Red configuring a lot does not result in additional lots. Воц undary realignment PO 2 No example provided. Βοι undary realignments do not result in the: a. fragmentation or alienation of the land or result in the loss of land for future urban purposes; b. delay the use of the land for urban purposes; C. existing land uses on-site becoming non-compliant due to: i. lot size; ii. parking requirements; iii. servicing; iv. dependant elements of an existing or approved land use being separately titled.
+No te - Examples may include but are not limited to:

+Where a Dwelling house (22) includes a secondary a. dwelling or associated outbuildings, they cannot be separately titled as they are dependent on the Dwelling house (22) use.

-Where on a developed lot or creating developed lo ots
+Where on a developed lot or creating developed lots

 Site density